jadecobra/python_tdd_exercises/CLASSES.md

 ---

-## How to define a Class with Methods and Attributes
+## Define a Class with Methods and Attributes

 Since we know how to define classes with methods and how to define classes with attributes, let us try defining a class that has both